 Let’s go through a step-by-step tutorial on how to add a Terms and Conditions Agreement to your WordPress site using the WP AutoTerms plugin:

 We recommend this plugin because it can help you set up pages for terms and conditions agreements, privacy policies, and cookie policies.
-If you use the premium version of the plugin, it can even set up policy and agreement templates for you.
+The premium version can even set up policy and agreement templates for you.

 Step 1: Activate WP AutoTerms and Configure the Plugin